BadassBison/Uncappd/README.md

 * Users can create profiles and review beers they've tried.
 * Users can find different beers, breweries, or venues to try.

+## Key Features and Page Break Down

+### Signin/Signup

+The core feature of this app is to add reviews on different beers that you have tried.
+Each review includes information on the user, the beer, the brewery that made the beer, then venue the beer was drank at, a comment from the user, a rating on the beer, and a photo of the beer.

+This app pushed my limits of social app knowledge and showed me how complicated sites can get when almost all of the information is shared across everything else.

+I would have to say I am most proud of the styling on this site.
+I dedicated a good portion of my time to replicate the original site as closley as possible.
+Some items are slightly off due to other features still being developed, but for the most part, you would have a hard time determining my site from the real thing.
+That also involves a logo that is almost indistinguishable from the real thing.

+### Work in Progress

+There are still many features that need to be fully integrated and brought into the site.
+As of right now the forms to add posts, beers, brewerys, and venues, are all hidden.
+This forms need to be integrated into the site through the posting feature The ability to add photos also needs to be implemented.

 ## Getting Started

 The process of completing this clone looks like this: